Heather Jackson calls it the mother’s wall and it usually comes on very suddenly.

 “I can feel the wall coming,” said Jackson, CEO of Unlimited Sciences, a psychedelic research company and a mother of two in a town south of Denver.
 “And I think the wall is coming because I need something to rest on.”

 That rest comes in the form of a tiny capsule of dried, powdered psilocybin — psychedelic mushrooms.

 Jackson is one of hundreds of mothers in Colorado who has begun a regimen of microdosing psychedelics to ease the mounting stress and anxiety of what it is to be a 2022 mother on the go.
 Some have joined support groups to help them with microdosing, some have gone to churches and religious ceremonies.
 Yet others microdose and do yoga or journal or take a walk with their kids or watch a Disney movie.

-Microdosing moms are a growing group of psilocybin users, even as little is known about microdosing still
+Moms are a growing group of psilocybin users, even as little is known about microdosing

 Mommies who microdose are among the fastest growing groups of followers in the psychedelic movement, according to industry observers and academics studying psilocybin.

 Throughout the United States and Canada, clinical trials have shown that larger doses of psilocybin helps treat anxiety, depression and trauma.
 One recent trial showed synthetic psilocybin treated drug-resistant depression as effectively as escitalopram, a common SSRI, according to Scientific American and the New England Journal of Medicine.